MirageNet/Mirage/doc/docs/guides/bit-packing/var-int-blocks.md

 ### Example 1

-A modifier which can be added to a character value to increase or decrease it
+A modifier that can be added to a character value to increase or decrease it

 ```cs
 public class MyNetworkBehaviour : NetworkBehaviour